 If Your RV Hot Water Heater Makes Noises

 Nobody wants to visit a mechanic and try to recreate the noises they hear coming from their vehicle.
-Here we discuss three of the common noises associated with RV water heaters and what you can do about them.
+Here we discuss three of the common noises associated with an RV water heater not heating and what you can do about them.

-For safety’s sake, ensure you turn off your electric hot water heater and unplug it, or close the propane gas supply valve on a gas heater.
+For safety’s sake, ensure you turn off and unplug electric heaters, or for a gas unit close the propane tank gas supply valve.

 The valves should always be fully open or fully closed—these are shutoff valves, not flow regulator valves.
 Do not try to limit hot water flow with these knobs.

-Popping or cracking sounds can come from your RV boiler when water gets trapped against the heating element.
+Popping or cracking sounds can come from your RV boiler when liquid gets trapped against the heating element.

-Minerals and other naturally-occurring (but safe) elements in the water can precipitate when the heating element is turned off.
+Minerals and other naturally occurring (but safe) elements can precipitate when the RV hot water heater element is turned off.
 These minerals settle on the heating elements, and this is called scaling.
-The scaling also traps water against the heating elements and prevents water flow across the elements.
+Scaling also traps liquid against the heating elements and prevents flow across them.

-When the heating element gets hot again, the trapped water will boil and evaporate, bursting from the scaling (much like moisture explodes inside popcorn).
+When the RV heating element gets hot again trapped water will boil and evaporate, bursting from the scaling (much like moisture explodes inside popcorn).
 This causes popping sounds.

-Hearing these sounds means that your heating elements need to be cleaned.
-Flush the heater with a deliming solvent, and that should dissolve the mineral scaling and expose the heating elements for proper operation.
+Hearing these sounds means that your heating element needs to be cleaned.
+Flush the unit with a deliming solvent, this should dissolve the mineral scaling and expose the heating elements for proper operation again.

-If this doesn’t work, you may need to replace the heating elements.
-You can also prevent or delay this scaling by filling your RV water tank with soft water.
+You may need to think about replacing the element if none of the above works.
+You can also prevent or delay this scaling by filling your tank with soft water.